 Amendments to the By-Laws may be made in the same manner as that prescribed for amending this Constitution or as detailed in Article XIII of this Constitution.

-There shall be three permanent copies of the Constitution and By-Laws of EngSoc amended annually.
-One copy shall be held by the President of EngSoc, and a second shall be held by the General Manager and kept in the EngSoc offices.
-The third copy shall be held by the Speaker of EngSoc Council.
+There shall be a permanent copy of the Constitution and By-Laws of EngSoc amended annually.
+This copy shall be held by the President of EngSoc, and kept in the EngSoc offices.
 A copy shall also be maintained on the EngSoc Website, which shall be amended bi-weekly.